-English Goldendoodles are a very Adaptable Breed that is a very good choice for Novice owners.
-They are generally easier than most breeds and they take to training better and they are very easygoing.
+English Goldendoodles are a very adaptable breed which is a very good choice for novice owners.
+They are generally easier than most breeds, and they take to training better and are very easygoing.

-They are also resilient enough to bounce back from most rearing mistakes but they need consistentcy if you want your English Goldendoodle to become a well mannered member of your family.
+They are also resilient enough to bounce back from most rearing mistakes, but they need consistency if you want your English Goldendoodle to become a well-mannered member of your family.
 They can at times be sensitive dogs, and they have a strong desire to please their people.
-They do not do well with aggressive harsh training.
-They do best with positive reinforment and reward based training.
+They do not do well with aggressive, harsh training.
+They do best with positive reinforcement and reward-based training.

 Some of our English Goldendoodles will let a stern reprimand roll off their backs, while others take even a dirty look to heart.
 Low-sensitivity dogs, also called "easygoing," "tolerant," "resilient," and even "thick-skinned," can better handle a noisy, chaotic household, a louder or more assertive owner, and an inconsistent or variable routine.
 Do you have young kids, throw lots of dinner parties, play in a garage band, or lead a hectic life?
 Go with a low-sensitivity dog.
-Our puppies are accessed weekly and we can tell early on which puppies in the litter are Low-sensitivity and which ones are High-sensitivity.
-It is our desire to match our puppies with the the family that is THE best match for you.
+Our puppies are assessed weekly, and we can tell early on which puppies in the litter are low-sensitivity and which ones are high-sensitivity.
+It is our desire to match our puppies with the family that is THE best match for you.

 Our RULE is that "Temperament RULES" !!!

-English Goldendoodles LOVE to be with their families and they don't love being left alone for extremely long periods of time.
-Our Doodle pouts when she dosen't get to jump in the car or go on the golf cart everytime we walk out the door.
+English Goldendoodles LOVE to be with their families, and they don't love being left alone for extremely long periods of time.
+Our Doodle pouts when she doesn't get to jump in the car or go on the golf cart everytime we walk out the door.
 It's even worse if she see's the suitcases being packed.

 An anxious dog can be very destructive, barking, whining, chewing, and otherwise causing mayhem.
-They are most happy when a family member is home during the day or if they can go to work.
-If they need to be home all day it would be a good idea to have someone come back around lunch time for them to go potty and to give them a good ole pat on the head.
-I also suggest leaving the televison on for them watch.
-They love watching animal planet and shows with lots of people.
+They are most happy when a family member is a home during the day or if they can go to work.
+If they need to be home all day, it would be a good idea to have someone come back around lunchtime to let them out to go potty and to give them a good ole pat on the head.
+I also suggest leaving the television on for them to watch.
+They love watching Animal Planet and shows with lots of people.

-They tolerate both Cold and Hot weather very similar to humans.
-They have very nice coats as well as an undercoat, they usually have an ample amount of body fat and they LOVE colder weather and can tolerate warmer weather.
+They tolerate both cold and hot weather very similar to humans.
+They have very nice coats as well as an undercoat.
+They usually have an ample amount of body fat, and they LOVE colder weather and can tolerate warmer weather.
 They will need to stay indoors with you on warm or humid days, and you'll need to be extra cautious about exercising your doodle in the heat.
-They love swimming and retrieving any are very agile for limited amount of times.
-They go hard quickly and they they fizzel out just as fast.
+They love swimming and retrieving and are very agile for a limited amount of times.
+They go hard quickly and they fizzle out just as fast.
 It's actually very funny to watch.

 What's the best word to describe an English Goldendoodle?

 "Friendly" would be the all around BEST word to describe our English Goldendoodle.
-They love everyone and this is not a breed that tends to be aloof or only bonds with one person and indifferent to others.
-They shower everyone they meet with affectionate sloppy kisses and they expect lots of belly rubs in return.
+They love everyone, and this is not a breed that tends to be aloof or only bonds with one person and is indifferent to others.
+They shower everyone they meet with affectionate, sloppy kisses, and they expect lots of belly rubs in return.
 Our puppies are raised around the clock with lots of people coming and going.
-We have a large family and lots of Doodle loving staff and they are extremly comfortable with people and that is why they bond so easy.
-Stranger-friendly dogs will greet guests with a wagging tail and a nuzzle; others are shy, indifferent, or even aggressive.
-However, no matter what the breed.
-Our puppies are exposed to lots of different types, ages, sizes and shapes of people which means that will be Friendlier to strangers as they grow up.
-This is why they make such wonderful therapy, Service, Companion and Facility dogs.
-They are very Kid Friendly and gentle with children and sturdy enough to handle heavy-handed pats an hugs.
-I suggest that you consider a larger more stockier puppy for younger children.
+We have a large family and lots of Doodle-loving staff.
+They are extremely comfortable with people, and that is why they bond so easy.
+Stranger-friendly dogs will greet guests with a wagging tail and a nuzzle; others are shy, indifferent, or even aggressive, however, no matter what the breed.
+Our puppies are exposed to lots of different types, ages, sizes and shapes of people which means that they will be friendlier to strangers as they grow up.
+This is why they make such wonderful therapy, service, companion and facility dogs.
+They are very kid-friendly and gentle with children and sturdy enough to handle heavy-handed pats and hugs.
+I suggest that you consider a larger, stockier puppy for younger children.

-Please keep in mind that all dogs are individuals, and while we can't every guarantee how any puppy of dog will behave, these are generalizations based on our past experience.
+Please keep in mind that all dogs are individuals, and while we can't every guarantee how any puppy or dog will behave, these are generalizations based on our past experiences.
 All puppies have strong jaws, sharp pointy teeth, and may bite in stressful circumstances.
-We always advise that young children and dogs should always be supervised by an adult.
+We advise that young children and dogs should always be supervised by an adult.

-Breed isn't the only factor; dogs who lived with their littermates and mother until at least 6 to 8 weeks of age, and who spent lots of time playing with other dogs during puppyhood, are more likely to have good canine social skills.
+The breed isn't the only factor; dogs who lived with their littermates and mother until at least 6 to 8 weeks of age and who spent lots of time playing with other dogs during puppyhood are more likely to have good canine social skills.

-Our puppies are all accessed each week and if we see a dog aggressive puppy we have an immediate intervention and work on those negative behaviors while they are still with their littermates.
+Our puppies are all assessed each week, and if we see a dog-aggressive puppy we have an immediate intervention and work on those negative behaviors while they are still with their littermates.

 Tolerant Teddy Bears....

 Take a look at these adorable doodles all dressed up.
-You know they've gotta be pretty tolerant to take the crazy stuff their familes put them trough.
-Most of them, there are a few exceptions, are pretty laid back and they go with the flow.
+You know they've gotta be pretty tolerant to take the crazy stuff their families put them through.
+Most of them, there are a few exceptions, are pretty laid back and go with the flow.
 They love to be right in the middle of all of the family action.
-They Love being snuggeled with, and no matter how big they get, they always think they are lap dogs.
+They love being snuggled with, and no matter how big they get, they always think they are lap dogs.

-Click here to see our the album of our "Couture Doodles all Dressed up".
+Click here to see the album of our "Couture Doodles all Dressed up".